yochannah/Corrfunc/docs/source/staticlibrary-interface.rst

 Worked out example C code for clustering statistics in mock catalogs
 ======================================================================
-Corrfunc can calculate pair counts for mock catalogs.
+corrfunc can calculate pair counts for mock catalogs.
 The input positions are expected to be ``Right Ascension``, ``Declination`` and ``CZ`` (speed of light times redshift, in ``Mpc/h``).
 Cosmology has to be specified since ``CZ`` needs to be converted into co-moving distance.
 If you want to calculate in arbitrary